rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 **HINT:** To prevent being prompted for Dockerhub credentials every time, I would suggest running `docker login` to create a persistent authorization token in `~/.docker/config.json`

-**NOTE:** Coming later this year, the AWS EC2 Container Registry (ECR) will enable developers to store container images within a scalable, secure and performant registry hosted on AWS that integrates with IAM, ECS and other AWS services.
+**NOTE:** Coming later this year, the AWS EC2 Container Registry (ECR) will enable developers to store container images within a scalable, secure and performant registry, which is hosted on AWS and integrates with IAM, ECS and other AWS services.

 ### Makefile Target: commit